osmandapp/web/main/docs/user/navigation/auto-car.md

 <TabItem value="ios" label="iOS">

+At first, the iOS device needs to connect with the car media.
+After connection, the OsmAnd logo will appear on the CarPlay menu.
+After that, you can start navigation or use the searching feature of OsmAnd in CarPlay.

 Choosing app profile that will be used while connected to CarPlay: **Menu → Settings → OsmAnd Settings → CarPlay profile**

 ![CarPlay screen](@site/static/img/navigation/auto-car/ios-carplay.png)

 </TabItem>